Can Music Licensing Be Done by a Market Mechanism? NPREX Says Yes.

 Economic Framework: Price Mechanism and Revealed Preferences

-Central to NPREX is a patented pricing algorithm that calculates license value based on:
+The core of NPREX is a patented pricing algorithm that calculates license value based on:

 1. Buyer’s revenue